VCE Wednesday Block Electives

 Accounting involves reporting and analysing financial information to track and improve business performance.

 Accounting plays an integral role in the successful operation and management of every organisation, from a small business to a global corporation, across a variety of industries.

 VCE Accounting prepares students for a university or vocational pathway in commerce, management and accounting.
 It can lead to careers in areas such as financial accounting, management accounting, management and personal financial planning.

 In VCE Accounting students apply critical thinking skills to a range of business situations, using both manual bookkeeping and information and communications technology (ICT) to provide accounting advice to business owners.

 Unit 2: Accounting and decision-making for a trading business

-In this unit students develop their knowledge of the accounting process for sole proprietors operating a trading business, with a focus on inventory, accounts receivable, accounts payable and non-current assets.
-Students use manual processes and ICT, including spreadsheets, to prepare historical and budgeted accounting reports.
+In Unit 2 Accounting, students develop their knowledge of the accounting process for sole proprietors operating a trading business, with a focus on inventory, accounts receivable, accounts payable and non-current assets.
+Students use manual processes and ICT, including spreadsheets, to prepare and analyse historical and budgeted accounting reports.

-NOTE: Unit 1 and 2 VCE Accounting runs in the Wednesday block and VCE Accounting Unit 3 and 4 runs in the normal blocks.
+NOTE: Unit 2 VCE Accounting runs in the Wednesday block and VCE Accounting Unit 3 and 4 runs in the normal blocks.

 Geography is the study of the human and natural worlds, and the influence that these have on one another.
 Students learn about the most recent world issues, from climate change to the impacts of current wars.
 Geography is a positive, forward-looking subject that offers students a chance to apply cutting edge technologies and study the latest approaches to social and environmental issues, thus preparing students to make positive change from a local to an international scale.
 Students undertake fieldwork in each unit to investigate the concepts learnt in the classroom.